Former Ladies of the Supremes: Mid-career (1993–2009)

-The lineup changed again, when in 1993, Terrell left and was replaced by Sundray Tucker (Lynda Laurence's sister.)
-This trio toured the world and recorded several albums including "Supreme Voices" and "SupremeLy Yours."
+The lineup changed again, when in 1993, Terrell left and was replaced by Sundray Tucker (Lynda Laurence's sister).
+This trio toured the world and recorded several albums, including Supreme Voices and Supremely Yours.

-In 1996, Tucker left the trio and Terrell made a brief comeback to the group, reuniting with both Payne and Laurence for two special concerts held at the Industry Cafe in Los Angeles.
+In 1996, Tucker left the trio and Terrell made a brief comeback to the group, reuniting with Payne and Laurence for two special concerts held at the Industry Cafe in Los Angeles.
 This reunion ended with the recruitment of Freddi Poole in July 1996.
-Poole, an established singer who had worked with the likes of Patti LaBelle, Gladys Knight and Sammy Davis Jr., and stayed with the group until September 2009.
-In that same year, Mary Wilson, sued the group.
-The lawsuit was filed against Lynda Laurence, Scherrie Payne and Jean Terrell, who were performing as The "Former Ladies Of The Supremes.
-In 1999, Mary Wilson lost the lawsuit against the group after suing them for using the Supremes name.
+Poole, an established singer who had worked with the likes of Patti LaBelle, Gladys Knight, and Sammy Davis Jr., stayed with the group until September 2009.

+In that same year, Mary Wilson sued the group.
+The lawsuit was filed against Lynda Laurence, Scherrie Payne, and Jean Terrell, who were performing as the "Former Ladies of the Supremes."
+In 1999, Wilson lost the lawsuit.

-In 2000, Payne and Laurence joined Diana Ross on the brief but highly publicized and later cancelled, Return to Love Tour, billed as Diana Ross & the Supremes.
+In 2000, Payne and Laurence joined Diana Ross on the brief but highly publicized and later cancelled Return to Love Tour, billed as Diana Ross & the Supremes.
 The tour made TV appearances on The Oprah Winfrey Show, The Today Show, VH1 Divas Live, and The View.

 In 2005, the trio was honored by the Hollywood History Museum.
-The museum presented an exhibit showing their contribution to the Supremes' legacy and their FLOS' history.
-Payne and Laurence donated stage gowns and shoes from their personal collection for the display along with photos, record albums, tour books, and posters.
-Although recording sessions was sporadic during her tenure, Poole contributed to the group's 2006 single "Sisters United (We’re Taking Control)".
+The museum presented an exhibit showing their contribution to the Supremes' legacy and FLOS' history.
+Payne and Laurence donated stage gowns and shoes from their personal collection, along with photos, record albums, tour books, and posters.

+Although recording sessions were sporadic during her tenure, Poole contributed to the group's 2006 single "Sisters United (We’re Taking Control)".

-In 2007, Joyce Vincent Wilson of Tony Orlando and Dawn briefly filled in for Poole for a tour in Japan, after Poole's mother's death, and in that same year, their CD was released, featuring solo leads of the group, and did a remake of Payne's 1984 solo single "One Night Only".
+In 2007, Joyce Vincent Wilson of Tony Orlando and Dawn briefly filled in for Poole for a tour in Japan after Poole's mother's death.
+That same year, their CD was released featuring solo leads of the group, including a remake of Payne's 1984 solo single "One Night Only".